oac-tree/sup-dto/doc/source/anytype.rst

    // Create a boolean type:
    auto bool_type = Boolean;

-The ``AnyType.h`` header currently defines the following global constant scalar type objects (the numbers in the identifiers refer to the bit length of the corresponding values)::
+The ``anytype.h`` header currently defines the following global constant scalar type objects (the numbers in the identifiers refer to the bit length of the corresponding values)::

    extern const AnyType Boolean;